Contact

 Service area covered

-Backflow Authority maintains directory coverage across the continental United States, Alaska, and Hawaii.
-The listings database includes professionals certified under state-specific backflow prevention tester programs, which are administered differently across jurisdictions.
+Backflow Authority maintains provider network coverage across the continental United States, Alaska, and Hawaii.
+The providers database includes professionals certified under state-specific backflow prevention tester programs, which are administered differently across jurisdictions.
 In California, for example, the Department of Public Health oversees cross-connection control certification requirements.
 In Texas, the Texas Commission on Environmental Quality (TCEQ) governs backflow preventer tester licensing under Title 30, Texas Administrative Code, Chapter 344.

-The directory's national scope means that a single data correction or listing submission may implicate multiple jurisdictional standards.
+The provider network's national scope means that a single data correction or provider submission may implicate multiple jurisdictional standards.
 When submitting a correction related to a professional's certification status, the submitting party should identify the issuing state agency to allow accurate verification.

-Coverage extends to four primary service categories represented in the listings:
+Coverage extends to four primary service categories represented in the providers:

 1. Residential backflow testing — annual inspection of reduced pressure zone (RPZ) assemblies and double check valve assemblies serving single-family and multi-family water connections